 Today, Wreaths Across America has grown to include state and federal cemeteries across the country as well as 24 veteran’s cemeteries located on foreign soil.
 The organization works with local partners and trucking companies to carry out its mission.
 During previous events trucking companies have helped deliver over 300 loads of wreaths to over 1,000 sites across the country.

 There are several ways for those looking to get involved with Wreaths Across America during this year’s event, including sponsoring a wreath or volunteering at local wreath-laying events across the Coastal Bend.
+At the wreath laying ceremonies mask and social distancing guidelines will be followed in accordance with federal and state mandates.
 In addition to its wreath-laying program, the organization also has other initiatives to pay homage to veterans throughout the year.
 To learn more visit Wreaths Across America.

 If you would like to review more about the legislature, please visit The Texas Legislature Online.
 If you have questions regarding any of the information mentioned in this week’s article, please do not hesitate to call my Capitol or District Office.
 As always, my offices are available at any time to assist with questions, concerns or comments (Capitol Office, 512-463-0672; District Office; 361-949-4603).